P3Senpai/Slovakia2019/README.md

         + Tested with Moto G5 and E4 phones.
 	+ Also tested with other (currently non-approved) phones such as Samsung Galaxy S8.

-* Improved Expansion Hub firmware update support in Robot Controller app
+* Improved Expansion Hub firmware update support in org.firstinspires.ftc.teamcode.Robot Controller app
-    - Changes to make the system more robust during the firmware update process (when performed through Robot Controller app).
+    - Changes to make the system more robust during the firmware update process (when performed through org.firstinspires.ftc.teamcode.Robot Controller app).
     - User no longer has to disconnect a downstream daisy-chained Expansion Hub when updating an Expansion Hub's firmware.
         + If user is updating an Expansion Hub's firmware through a USB connection, he/she does not have to disconnect RS485 connection to other Expansion Hubs.
 	+ The user still must use a USB connection to update an Expansion Hub's firmware.
 	+ The user cannot update the Expansion Hub firmware for a downstream device that is daisy chained through an RS485 connection.
-    - If an Expansion Hub accidentally gets "bricked" the Robot Controller app is now more likely to recognize the Hub when it scans the USB bus.
+    - If an Expansion Hub accidentally gets "bricked" the org.firstinspires.ftc.teamcode.Robot Controller app is now more likely to recognize the Hub when it scans the USB bus.
-        + Robot Controller app should be able to detect an Expansion Hub, even if it accidentally was bricked in a previous update attempt.
+        + org.firstinspires.ftc.teamcode.Robot Controller app should be able to detect an Expansion Hub, even if it accidentally was bricked in a previous update attempt.
-	+ Robot Controller app should be able to install the firmware onto the Hub, even if if accidentally was bricked in a previous update attempt.
+	+ org.firstinspires.ftc.teamcode.Robot Controller app should be able to install the firmware onto the Hub, even if if accidentally was bricked in a previous update attempt.

  * Resiliency
     - FTC software can detect and enable an FTDI reset feature that is available with REV Robotics v1.8 Expansion Hub firmware and greater.
-        + When enabled, the Expansion Hub can detect if it hasn't communicated with the Robot Controller over the FTDI (USB) connection.
+        + When enabled, the Expansion Hub can detect if it hasn't communicated with the org.firstinspires.ftc.teamcode.Robot Controller over the FTDI (USB) connection.
-	+ If the Hub hasn't heard from the Robot Controller in a while, it will reset the FTDI connection.
+	+ If the Hub hasn't heard from the org.firstinspires.ftc.teamcode.Robot Controller in a while, it will reset the FTDI connection.
 	+ This action helps system recover from some ESD-induced disruptions.
     - Various fixes to improve reliability of FTC software.